davidkundrats/ebay-scraper/README.md

 # ebay-scraper
-a simple gui based ebay scraper to demonstrate basic webscraping and its applications
+a simple ebay scraper to demonstrate basic webscraping and its applications

 (2/17/23)